 - Answer questions clearly, calmly and as fully as you can.
 You have as much right to explain your case as the lender has.

-Court desk schemes provide free legal advice and representation in possession cases at court.
-If a duty-desk scheme is available at your court, and you have not already had detailed advice, you should use it.
+In court duty schemes provide free legal advice and representation in possession cases at court.
+If a duty scheme is available at your court, and you have not already had detailed advice, you should use it.

 What should I ask for?